 A delicious, soul warming Wilted Spinach Salad with the BEST hot bacon dressing.
-This special spinach salad with avocado is simple to prep ahead and put together, making it a perfect special occasion salad.
+This special spinach salad is simple to prep ahead, making it a perfect holiday starter.

 Topping a simple bed of greens is my favorite go-to lunch.
 Add some quality proteins, like bacon and eggs, and some healthy fats, like nuts and avocado, and a perfect meal is formed.